srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 Containerlab will configure the Leaf/Spine fabric at boot time.
 You can check the configurations in the [config][clab-configs] folder.

 Minikube nodes are referenced by using the `kind: ext-container` option.
-This option instructs Containerlab to wait for containers with the name declared (`cluster1` in the example) to appear.
-The moment they appear, clab will take care of creating the interface (`192.168.1.11/24 dev eth1`) and default route.
+This option instructs Containerlab to interact with containers with the name declared (`cluster1` in the example).
+Clab will take care of creating the interface (`192.168.1.11/24 dev eth1`) and default route.
 Take note that Minikube node creation it's not managed by Containerlab, is directly managed by the Minikube client.

 Later in the blog post we will carefully explain the process to fully boot up the Lab.